 Counterfeit currency not previously detected by DIs is transferred to the U.S. Secret Service (Off-site).
 The DI's Federal Reserve account will be debited for the amount of counterfeit currency that was presented to the Reserve Bank Office.

 Notes that are deemed fit for recirculation are packaged and stored in inventory until ordered by DIs.
 When currency is ordered, a debit is passed to the institution's Federal Reserve account for the amount of the order on the day that the currency is released by the Federal Reserve to an armored carrier.

 To replace destroyed notes and to accommodate the growth of U.S. currency in circulation, the Federal Reserve Banks issue newly printed currency each year.
 The U.S. Bureau of Engraving and Printing (BEP) (Off-site) prints new currency in its Washington, D.C. and Ft.
 Worth, Texas, manufacturing plants.
 Since 2010, the BEP prints on average seven billion notes annually to meet worldwide demand for U.S. currency.
 New notes are distributed to the 28 Reserve Bank Offices throughout the United States and are issued when inventories of fit notes fall below adequate levels.
 The Board of Governors mandates that each Federal Reserve Office fill orders with fit notes first in order to minimize the printing costs for new currency.
-As of November 2016, nearly $1.45 trillion in U.S. currency is in circulation worldwide.
+As of January 2018, nearly $1.56 trillion in U.S. currency was in circulation worldwide.
 Moreover, approximately two-thirds of that amount is circulating outside the United States.